How can recycling and going green save you money?

 PS. even if you don’t drink fresh coffee you can still reap the benefits – most coffee shops are happy to let you take their grounds away for free.

-So instead of hanging onto them in case Snake makes a comeback, trade in your old electronics with a recycling service like Music Magpie or CeX.
+So instead of hanging on to them in case Snake makes a comeback, trade in your old electronics with a recycling service like Music Magpie or CeX.
 Comparison site Compare and Recycle will help you find the best price, even for a broken model.

 We’ve all got that one relative who shrieks “watch the paper!” while you’re unwrapping your birthday presents, then gathers it all up to smooth, fold, possibly iron, and re-use on a future present.
 But instead of teasing that person, we all should be that person.
-Hoarding pretty wrapping paper and recycling gift bags helps save both pennies and trees, and you can go one better by wrapping gifts in pages from old magazines.
+Hoarding pretty wrapping paper and re-using gift bags helps save both pennies and trees, and you can go one better by wrapping gifts in pages from old magazines.
 Surprisingly stylish.

 This Money Matters post aims to be informative and engaging.
 Though it may include tips and information, it does not constitute advice and should not be used as a basis for any financial decisions.
 Sainsbury's Bank accepts no responsibility for the opinions and views of external contributors and the content of external websites included within this post.
 Some links may take you to another Sainsbury's Bank page.
 All information in this post was correct at date of publication.